jonasreholt/Japa-Dereversibilizer/README.md

 dereversibilization and new opportunities of using reversible programs.

 # How to run the code

-bla. bla
+## Prerequisites
+- See `janus-like.cabal`.
+- An installation of z3 (https://github.com/Z3Prover/z3).
+- The haskell z3 bindings (https://hackage.haskell.org/package/z3).

+# Building executeable
+When all prerequisites are met, simply call `make build`.

 # Contributions

 This project has led to the following contribution to the litteratue:
-- The work in progress paper ... for the conference *Reversible Computations 2023*.
+- The work in progress paper "..." for the conference *Reversible Computations 2023*.